MIC-DKFZ/Hyppopy/doc/developer_guide.rst

 			HyppopySolver.__init__(self, project)

 First step is to derive from the HyppopySolver class.
 Good practice would be that the project can be set via __init__ and if, is piped through to the HyppopySolver.__init__.

 Next step is implementing the abstract interface methods.
 We start with define_interface.
-This functions purpose is to define the relevant input parameter and the signature of the hyperparameter space.
-Our solver needs an parameter called max_iterations of type int.
+This functions purpose is to define the relevant input parameter and the signature of a hyperparameter description.
+This means the solver developer can define what parameter the solver expects as well as how a single hyperparameter must be described.
+The rules defined here are automatically applied when the solver run method is called and exceptions are thrown if there is a mismatch between these rules and the settings the user sets via it's config.

+Our solver in this example needs an parameter called max_iterations of type int.
 The hyperparameter space has a domain that allows values 'uniform' and 'categorical', a field data of type list and a field type of type type.
 This guarantees that exceptions are thrown if the user disrespects this signature or forgets to set max_iterations.

 .. code-block:: python